ratulMahjabin/web-scraper/README.md

     3 == Collect all of a user's public posts and save them to a file.

-    note: use py3 if multiple python2 and python3 is install in the system
+    note: use py3 if multiple python instances (python2 and python3) are installed in the system